Spending money can be so easy but if you can’t afford to keep doing it, what steps can you take to stop spending money that you don’t have?

 There are certain bills that will come out of your bank no matter what but things like food can be planned for in advance.

-You’ll need to have a good think about the food you’ll need to buy over a month and do big shops (and avoid little tops up shop when you can easily spend £20 without realising) or do your supermarket shop online so you can stop picking up extra things.
+You’ll need to have a good think about the food you’ll need to buy over a month and do big shops (and avoid little tops up shop when you can easily spend £20 without realising).

 If you can do as few shops in a month as possible then you will have less temptation to spend.
-Do you think you could do one shop for an entire month?
-It would be hard, but not impossible.

 Leave your money at home

-When you know you are going out and may get tempted to buy something – even if it is just can of coke or a pack of gum – don’t leave yourself any temptations!
+When you know you are going out and may get tempted to buy something – even if it is just a can of coke or a pack of gum – don’t leave yourself any temptations!

 If you leave your bank card at home then there is no way that you can buy anything.
-You’ll just be able to walk into a shop, have a look around then walk out empty handed.

 The same goes for cash.